Code-Institute-Submissions/MS-One/README.md

 ## Acknowledgements
 ### w3schools.com
 w3schools was a big help when it came to helping me get my css to do exactly what I wanted.
-(Specifically my 'plaque' divs)
+(Specifically my 'plaque' at lower screen sizes)

 ### Lucian's [u.gg page](https://u.gg/lol/champions/lucian/build)
 The inspiration for the responsive bootstrap table came from this site.